Bakhytgali/algos_1/README.md

 0=Cn
 n=1.*
 <br/><br/>
-**Key Moments**: **I MADE A MISTAKE.** Below you can see `if-statement` and `bubble sorting` in my main function.
+**Key Moments**: **I MADE A MISTAKE.** Below you can see `if-statement`in my main function.
 I did it in case of first inputed number was less than the second one.
 And I'm making the result outputing with "-".
 That is not correct.
 Formula given in the task is not suggesting second number to be greater than first.
 <br/><br/>
 **Solution**:
 ```java